FTL vs LTL: Key Differences and How To Understand Which Model To Select

 • Safety of goods

 In less than load shipment, your goods might be loaded and unloaded several times, to load goods from other shippers, before the delivery.
-It increases handling and exposure that further increase the chances of damage, especially if your products are fragile and sensitive.
+It increases handling and exposure, which further increases the chances of damage, especially if your products are fragile and sensitive.

 FTL freight shipper guarantees complete safety of the shipment because once it is loaded the truck is sealed, and the driver heads directly to the destination.